MicrosoftDocs/powerapps-docs/articles/formula-reference.md

 ## A ##
 ## C ##

-[Clear](functions/function-clear-collect-clearcollect.md) Clears all data from a data source.
+[Clear](functions/function-clear-collect-clearcollect.md) Deletes all data from a collection.

-[ClearCollect](functions/function-clear-collect-clearcollect.md) Clears all data from a data source and then adds a different set of data to the same data source.
+[ClearCollect](functions/function-clear-collect-clearcollect.md) Deletes all data from a collection and then adds a set of records.

-[Collect](functions/function-clear-collect-clearcollect.md) Adds data to a data source.
+[Collect](functions/function-clear-collect-clearcollect.md) Creates collections and adds data to a data source.

 ## D ##